A Living Will – speaks for you when you are no longer able to

 “The most beneficial part of having a Living Will is that it protects you in a future situation in which you may no longer communicate your wishes,” says Knott.

 A Living Will prevents arguments between family members should they disagree on what happens to you.
 It will be your choice and no one else’s – thereby eliminating any arguments.

 Knott advises that a Living Will also gives you a say over what medical treatments and procedures take place in a situation where you are ill to the point of not being able to communicate.
-“In this situation a Living Will asks doctors to fulfill your wishes.”
+“In this situation, a Living Will asks doctors to fulfil your wishes.”